Azure/azure-sdk-for-js/sdk/test-utils/recorder/ASSET_SYNC_MIGRATION.md

 The package you are migrating needs to be using the new version of the recorder that uses the test proxy (`@azure-tools/test-recorder@^3.0.0`).
 If you're on an older version, follow [recorder 3.0 migration guide] first.

+### Migration

+Run the following command to migrate the recordings.

 ```bash
 $ npx dev-tool test-proxy migrate --initial-push
 ```